 A Chapter 13 trustee, also called a standing trustee, has additional duties.
 The trustee receives copies or transcripts of tax returns for the debtor for the 4 years previous to filing, and receives all newly filed copies of tax returns while the case is open.
 The trustee also receives annual financial statements from the debtor, indicating the debtor's income and expenses, in case, the debtor's finances change, which may change the repayment plan.

-The trustee may give the debtor financial advice, or help with amending the repayment plan, if necessary, and may participate in any appraisal of property, even hiring her own appraiser, in some cases, especially if the property is very valuable.
+The trustee may give the debtor financial advice, or help amend the repayment plan, if necessary, and may participate in appraising property, even hiring her own appraiser, especially for valuable property.